Parenting In The Digital Age: How To Be An Awesome Parent

 Often, children can become seriously addicted to using smart devices such as smartphones and tablets.

-This can lead to further negative consequences, including unwanted behaviours upon the prohibition of such devices.
-Children could potentially form behavioural issues that may harm their development as a result of their addiction.
+This can lead to further negative consequences, including unwanted behaviors upon the prohibition of such devices.
+Children could potentially form behavioral issues that may harm their development as a result of their addiction.